Horse64/.github/profile/README.md

 * [📦 Get it!
 (Tools etc.)](https://horse64.org/download)
 * [📖 Documentation is here](https://horse64.org/docs)

-This space contains mirrors for your convenience that hopefully are up-to-date. *If you're an advanced user and want to collaborate or poke the sources, go to the [🔨 official dev repos on
+This GitHub space contains mirrors for your convenience that hopefully are up-to-date. *If you're an advanced user and want to collaborate or poke the sources, go to the [🔨 official dev repos on